- Commissioner’s Office

 - Promoting peer culture and community inclusion through occupational wellness and technical assistance.

-- Same Day Work and Pay Program: For more information, contact Kenny Biggs, certified peer specialist, at 215-685-4894 or Kenny.Biggs@phila.gov
+- Same Day Work and Pay Program: For more information, contact Sean Brinda, Manager, Peer Culture and Community Inclusion Unit, at 215-685-4748 or Sean.Brinda@phila.gov

 - Community Autism Peer Specialist Program: For more information, please contact Phillyap@drexel.edu